andrinag/emotion-enhanced-retrieval/README.md

 # Emotion-Enhanced Multimedia Retrieval Engine

-This repository contains the code for the bachelorthesis **Enhancing Multimedia Retrieval with Emotion-Aware Augmented Reality Interfaces**.
+This repository contains the code for the bachelor's thesis **Enhancing Multimedia Retrieval with Emotion-Aware Augmented Reality Interfaces**.
 It includes:

 - A retrieval engine that supports emotion and sentiment-aware search
 - An Android application used as the user interface
-- A sentiment API that processes user expressions and queries in a sentiment and emotion enhanced manner

 ---